deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 - If you feel more adventurous you may contact [Delta Fans](https://i.delta.chat/#B9311CB912B04BBD2977327C53FAAF34FDAAADF4&a=deltafans%40nine.testrun.org&n=DeltaFans&i=s-x3ZriWiET&s=qebTBni-pbN), an highly-experimental "community" chat profile which was recently [publically shared on the fediverse](https://mastodon.social/@adbenitez/112355770657658005) and lives on many people's devices.

+Troubleshooting: if tapping an invite link does not open a chat for you, you get re-directed to the https://i.delta.chat website where you can "copy the link" behind the "Open Chat" button, and then paste it into the "Scan QR Code" screen.

 ## Getting in contact with human fellows